arghanath007/Data-Science/Data Analyst/data_analysis.md

 > Someone who collects, transforms and organizes data in order to help make informed decisions.

+> Data Analyst answers to existing questions by creating insights from data sources.

+# Data Science

+> Creating new ways of modelling and understanding the unknown by using raw data.

+> Data Scientists create new questions using data.

 # Data Analysis

 > It is the process of getting insights from the data.
+It is the process of analyzing the data.

 > The Collection, transformation, and organization of data in order to draw conclusions, make predictions and drive informed decision making.

+# Data Analytics

+> The science of data.

 # Requirements (Data Analyst)
 > Link -> https://www.youtube.com/watch?v=x6tnVOn4st4